Hediyehafzalzadeh/task-tracker-cli/README.md

 # Simple CLI Task Tracker

-A simple command-line task tracker built with Node.js.
+A simple command-line task tracker built with Node.js to manage tasks from the terminal.

+This project was built as part of the [Task Tracker project on roadmap.sh](https://roadmap.sh/projects/task-tracker).

+## Features

+* Add, update, and delete tasks
+* Mark tasks as `todo`, `in-progress`, or `done`
+* List all tasks
+* Filter tasks by status
+* Store tasks in a JSON file

 ## Usage

-Run the app with:
+Run the application with:

 ```bash
 node index.js <command>